RocketsGraphQL/blog/src/pages/posts/install-pgaudit.md

 To load pgAudit, you need to configure the DB Parameter group to the following:

-Set pgaudit.loog to `none`, we'll change this later from psql:
+Set pgaudit.log to `none`, we'll change this later from psql:
 <img title="a title" alt="Alt text" src="../../../public/images/rds/log.png">

 Load shared libraries via `shared_preload_libraries`: